WeepingMC/Weeper/README.md

-# ForkTest - A Paper fork, using paperweight
+# Weeper - Relaxed like weed and stable like Paper, using paperweight #

 This is an example project, showcasing how to setup a fork of paper (or well, any project), using paperweight.